 - Before the term Nepali was adopted, the language was known as Khas Kura, spoken by Khas people, and Ghorkali spoke by Ghorka people.

 - 45% of Nepal’s population, around 12,300,000 people, speak Nepali or a dialect of it, as their first language.
 Most other Nepalis speak the language as a second or third language because of its adoption as an official language.

 Professional Nepali Translation Services

 Nepali translators who speak Nepali as a native language are to be preferred in any Nepali language translation as they will understand the language and the culture of modern-day Nepal better than translators whose first language is not Nepali.
 Because Nepal is a melting pot of many languages, religions, and cultures, a Nepali translation service is not just important between Nepal and other countries but is of vital importance within the borders of Nepal itself.
 Nepal is in a strategic geopolitical location, sandwiched between India and China.
-Until Covid-19 arrived in the country, many tens of thousands of foreign tourists came to the country to enjoy the magnificence of the Himalayas, explore wildlife and the wonders of Hindi and Buddhist architecture.
+Until COVID-19 arrived in the country, many tens of thousands of foreign tourists came to the country to enjoy the magnificence of the Himalayas, and explore wildlife and the wonders of Hindi and Buddhist architecture.
 This made Nepali translation services important for what was a growing tourist industry.